-- I will come to class prepared, with course materials that are current - I will prepare and refresh course materials which are as current and accurate as possible. - will be available to answer questions or issues that may arise for you during this course. - I will prepare you for the assessments in this course to the best of my ability. - I will utilize fair and honest evaluation techniques for each assignment required for this course. - To the best of my ability, make this a valid and worthwhile learning experience. - I will do my best to address the needs of a diverse range of learning styles in this course. - I will only share your student information per FERPA guidelines. - I will remain flexible regarding unexpected events impacting all of us over the semester.
-Examples of these are rolling power shutoffs, internet disruptions, road closures and fires.
-If any of these occur, deadlines will move to ensure there is adequate time for students to complete the assignment.
+- I will come to class prepared, with course materials that are current - I will prepare course materials which are as current and accurate as possible. - will be available to answer questions or issues that may arise for you - I will prepare you for the assessments in this course to the best of my ability. - I will utilize fair and honest evaluation techniques for each assignment required - To the best of my ability, make this a valid and worthwhile learning experience. - I will do my best to address the needs of a diverse range of learning styles - I will only share your student information per FERPA guidelines. - I will remain flexible regarding unexpected events impacting all of us over the semester.